-My new DIY office desk isn’t even fully set up yet but it already brings me so much happiness.
+My new marble top desk isn’t even fully set up yet but it already brings me so much happiness.

 We are in the process of repainting, re-arranging bedrooms, and starting some huge renovations in our house.
 With everything seemingly in chaos and more projects than I can sometimes handle, my office furniture was (thankfully) a super-simple DIY and the entire set cost me less than fifty bucks.

-In this post, I’ll share how I made my gold and marble DIY office desk but you can find the full tutorial on how I made my chair for less than $20 HERE
+In this post, I’ll share how I made my marble top desk but you can find the full tutorial on how to make the coordinating chair for less than $20 HERE

-I know gold and glam isn’t for everyone, but I’m in love with my entire whole vision.
+I know gold and glam isn’t for everyone, but I’m in love with my entire vision.

-Jon picked up this desk for me for free down the street a few days ago.
-I love cruising the classifieds for cool furniture lately.
-This table just wasn’t amazing yet.
+Jon picked up this desk for me for free a few days ago.
+It was on the “free” section where people usually just put cast-offs like extra dirt and overly stained sofas.
+Honestly, I love cruising the classifieds for cool furniture lately.
+This table just wasn’t amazing…… yet.
 It was ugly and boring but had great lines and a lot of potential.

 I gathered some supplies.